-In contract, the limitation period typically runs from the date on which the contract was breached.
-In tort the limitation period commences on the date the damage occurred.
-For claims in defamation the start of the limitation period is the date of publication.
+In contract law, the limitation period typically runs from the date on which the contract was breached.
+For a tort, the limitation period commences on the date the damage occurred.
+For claims in defamation, the start of the limitation period is the date of publication.